getify/You-Dont-Know-JS/up & going/ch2.md

 Let's briefly break down what's going on here.

 First, the `(function(){ .. })()` part is called an IIFE (Immediately-Invoked-Function-Expression).
-For our purposes, it's just serving as the surrounding function so we can get closure with it.
+For our purposes, it's just serving as the surrounding function so functions like `doLogin()` inside it can get closure over its variables `username` and `password`.

-The `username`, `password`, and `doLogin()` are all private inner details of this `User` module; they cannot be accessed from the outside world.
+`username`, `password`, and `doLogin()` are all private inner details of this `User` module; they cannot be accessed from the outside world.

-`publicAPI` is an object with one property/method on it `login`, which is a reference to the inner `doLogin()` function.
+`publicAPI` is an object with one property/method on it `login`, which is just a reference to the inner `doLogin()` function.
 When we return `publicAPI` from this outer IIFE being executed, that `object` is assigned to the variable `User`.

 At this point, the outer function has finished executing.
 Normally, you'd think the inner variables like `username` and `password` have gone away.
-But they have not, because there's a closure keeping them alive.
+But here they have not, because there's a closure keeping the scope alive.

-That's why we can later call `User.login(..)`, which is like calling the inner `doLogin(..)`, and *that* function can still access `username` and `password` inner variables.
+That's why we can later call `User.login(..)`, which is the same as calling the inner `doLogin(..)`, and *that* function can still access `username` and `password` inner variables.
 Why?
 Because that scope is still around, because of closure.

 There's a good chance that with just this brief glimpse at closure and the module pattern, some of it is still a bit confusing.
 That's OK!
 It takes some work to wrap your brain around it.
 From here, go read the *"Scope & Closures"* title of this book series for a much more in-depth exploration.